dannyjackson/Genomics-Main/B_Phylogenetics/msmc/msmc_README.md

 # MSMC2 Pipeline - Estimating Effective Population Size
 ===========================================
 ## Script Requirements
-Each script requires the base_params.sh file and params_msmc.sh file.
+Each script requires:
+    - base_params.sh
+    - params_msmc.sh
+    - path to msmc-tools repo (https://github.com/stschiff/msmc-tools.git)

+These scripts use the pre-compiled version of MSMC2 for Linux, downloadable from MSMC2 repo (https://github.com/stschiff/msmc2.git)

 Estimating Effective Population Size (Ne) over time in MSMC2 should follow the outline below.
 All scripts will require edits to a copy of the params_msmc.sh file to function